 Is the Family Tax Benefit Home Loan considered a source of income?

-There are different lenders who consider it as a source of income at the assessment stage of a mortgage application.
+There are different lenders who consider it as a source of income at the assessment stage of a Brisbane mortgages application.
 If you receive any benefit from Centrelink’s Large Family Supplement scheme, it is also included in your assessment.

 You have to fulfil the following lending requirements in order for a lender to approve the family tax benefit home loan: